taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Type** : Optional

 **Description** :
-Sets maximum number of simultaneously running child backend processes.
-Optional, a default directive value is equal to 120.
+Sets the maximum number of simultaneously running child backend processes.
+Optional - a default directive value is equal to 120.

 ---